luisalexleite/html-widgets/credit-simulator/README.md

 Widget that calculates the credit amount required for financing an house in Portugal.

+## Features:

+- Responsive at every frequently used resolution
+- Collects the last euribor taxes

 ## It takes variables like:

 - The house value